 The gardens at the Bishop’s Palace

 These gardens in Somerset have been acknowledged by the Royal Horticultural Society no less!
-(There is a charge to enter.)
+There is a charge to enter.
+If you plan to make frequent visits the 12 month pass is great value.

 The Bishop’s Palace in Wells

-Venture just a few miles from Wells and you will find the incredible landscapes at Cheddar Gorge and Ebbor Gorge.
+Venture just a few miles from Wells and you will find incredible landscapes at Cheddar Gorge and Ebbor Gorge.
 Cheddar Gorge often features in magazine lists of ‘best views’.
-Lesser known Ebbor Gorge is certainly no slouch in the view stakes.
+Lesser known Ebbor Gorge is certainly no slouch in the beauty stakes.

 A path to Ebbor Gorge

-Ebbor gorge is owned by the National Trust but you won’t find any shops here.
+Ebbor gorge is owned by the National Trust, but you won’t find any shops here.
 Bring a picnic and soak up the views.
-The other beauty of these places is that they are free to visit.
+The other beauty of these gorges is that they are free to visit.
 So, easy on the eye and on the wallet!
+Velvet Bottom is also easy to reach from Cheddar Gorge.

 Cheddar Gorge